-Upon enrollment, your child will be screened for any nutritional problems.
+Upon enrollment, your child's nutrition intake will be assessed.
 Your child's teacher will ask you to fill out a Nutrition Screening Form during the first home visit.
-This form will help the Health

-Specialist/Asst. determine whether the child is deficient in any area.
+This form will help the Health Specialist/Asst. determine your child 's nutrition status.
 You can also voice any concerns regarding your child's nutrition and feeding on this form.
-The Health Specialist/Assistant will review each form and send out any useful information regarding the nutritional deficiencies or parent concerns.
+The Health Specialist/Assistant will review each form and send out any useful information regarding your child's nutritional deficiencies or parent concerns.
 If you have any concerns or questions regarding your family's nutrition, please contact the Health Specialist at (435) 755-0081 ext.
-244 in the Cache Valley area, or 1-877-755-0081 ext.
-244 outside the Cache Valley area.
+244